Skip to content

 Deployable Solution: Message Center Monitor

-For a ready-to-deploy Power Automate flow that polls Message Center and stores posts in Dataverse with Teams notifications, see the Message Center Monitor Solution.
+For a ready-to-deploy Power Automate flow that polls Message Center and stores posts in Dataverse with Teams notifications, see the Message Center Monitor Solution in the FSI-AgentGov-Solutions companion repository.